Initializing

 In addition to XDP, Firedancer uses receive side scaling (RSS) to improve network performance.
 This uses functionality of modern NICs to steer packets to different queues to distribute processing among CPUs.
 See the kernel documentation for more information.

-to be the same as the number of net
+simple mode modifies the combined channel count of the configured network device to be the same as the number of

-The command run by the stage is similar to running ethtool --set-channels <device> combined <N>
+The command run by the stage in simple mode is similar to running ethtool --set-channels <device> combined <N> but it also supports bonded devices.
+We can check that it worked:

 $ sudo fdctl configure init ethtool-channels